RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 EDF scheduler behaves exactly like a fixed-priority scheduler.
 The tasks with an active deadline have a higher priority than the background tasks.
-This scheduler supports :ref:`task processor affinities <rtems_task_set_affinity>` of one-to-one and one-to-all, e.g.  a task can execute on exactly one processor or all processors managed by the scheduler instance.
+This scheduler supports :ref:`task processor affinities <rtems_task_set_affinity>` of one-to-one and one-to-all, e.g.,  a task can execute on exactly one processor or all processors managed by the scheduler instance.
 The processor affinity set of a task must contain all online processors to select the one-to-all affinity.
 This is to avoid pathological cases if processors are added/removed